ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 * _Enumerated_ concepts are ones formed from an explicit list of members.
 Stuff in definitions of `concept: ~xxx()` are that.

-* There are also _internal_ concepts marked by the system.
+* There are also _internal_ concepts (dynamic concepts) marked by the system.
 These include part of speech of a word (requires using the pos-tagger to decide from the input what part of speech it was of possibly several), grammatical roles, words from infinite sets like `~number` and `~placenumber` and `~weburl`, and so forth.

+The ? operator has two forms. `xxx?~yyy` will look for actual membership in the set whereas `_n?~yyy` will only see if the location of match detection of _n is the same as a corresponding match location for the concept.
+If the concept has not been marked, then obviously no match is found.

-In a pattern of some kind, if you are referencing a sentence location using a match variable, you can match both kinds of concepts.
+In a pattern of some kind, if you are referencing a sentence location using a match variable, you can match both kinds enumerated and dynamic concepts.
 But if you are not tied to a location in  a sentence, you can't match internally computed ones.
 So something like

     if ( pattern 23?~number )